McTintor/prisma-file-uploader/README.md

 # Folder and File Management System

-A web application built using Node.js, Express.js, Prisma, and Supabase, designed to manage folders and files.
-Users can create folders, upload files, delete files, and organize their storage efficiently.
-The application also includes session-based authentication, file-sharing features, and cloud storage integration.
+A web application built using Node.js, Express.js, EJS and Prisma designed to manage folders and files.
+Users can create folders, upload files, download files, delete files, and organize their storage efficiently.
+The application also includes session-based authentication.

 ## Features